tu-delft-library/il-master-thesis-guide/book/0-information-skills.md

 GenAI use comes with a lot of considerations, and this means you should critically evaluate the output of a tool, as well as the need to use a tool.
 We provide here some general considerations you should take into account, as well as five principles on working with AI in general.
 Where relevant, we provide additional considerations in related chapters.

 The texts below are adapted from:
-- "What is Generative AI?".
-Walma, L., & Looij, M. <a href=https://ai-for-literature-review.github.io/Guide/part1/what-is-genai.html target=_blank>AI for Literature Review</a> is licensed under <a href="https://creativecommons.org/licenses/by/4.0/" target=_blank>CC-BY-4.0</a>
+- "What is Generative AI."
+Walma, L., & Looij, M. <a href=https://ai-for-literature-review.github.io/Guide/part1/what-is-genai.html target=_blank>AI for Literature Review</a>" is licensed under <a href="https://creativecommons.org/licenses/by/4.0/" target=_blank>CC-BY-4.0</a>
 - <a href="https://www.tudelft.nl/teaching-support/educational-training/continuing-professional-development/ai-literacy-for-lecturers" target=_blank>AI Literacy for Lecturers</a> by Teaching and Learning Services, TU Delft is licensed under <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/" target=_blank>CC-BY-NC-SA-4.0</a>

 ````{tab-set}